scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster.md

 ~> **Important:** Setting this field to `true` means that you will lose all your cluster data and network configuration when you delete your cluster.
 If you prefer keeping it, you should instead set it as `false`.

+- `private_network_id` - (Required) The ID of the private network of the cluster.

+~> **Important:** Changes to this field will recreate a new resource.

+~> **Important:** Private Networks are now mandatory with Kapsule Clusters.
+If you have a legacy cluster (no `private_network_id` set), you can still set it now.
+In this case it will not destroy and recreate your cluster but migrate it to the Private Network.

 - `tags` - (Optional) The tags associated with the Kubernetes cluster.

 - `autoscaler_config` - (Optional) The configuration options for the [Kubernetes cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).